shadabahmed/shadabahmed.github.io/_posts/2025-05-02-fan-mod-meanwell.md

 * TOC
 {:toc}

 Working in robotics often means dealing with reliable yet noisy Meanwell power supplies.
-Unfortunately, the tiny 40mm fans inside these units are incredibly loud, significantly affecting comfort and actually worsened my tinnitus.
+Unfortunately, the tiny 40mm fans inside the specific models I work with, are incredibly loud, significantly affecting comfort and actually worsened my tinnitus.
 In an effort to reclaim some sanity, I embarked on a modding adventure to silence my Meanwell PSU.
 Here’s a straightforward guide on how you can do the same.
-The specidic model I worked with is
+The specific model I worked with is
 <a href="https://www.meanwell.com/Upload/PDF/RSP-2000/RSP-2000-SPEC.PDF" target="_blank" rel="noopener noreferrer">RSP-2000</a>